SpyToy

-EyeToy: Operation Spy (also known as SpyToy in PAL regions) is a PlayStation 2 game which uses the EyeToy camera peripheral to detect player movements.
+SpyToy (EyeToy: Operation Spy in North America) is a 2005 video game developed by London Studio and published by Sony Computer Entertainment for the PlayStation 2.
+It utilizes the EyeToy camera peripheral to detect player movement.

+Gameplay

 The main objective of the game is to guard a room from an intruder.
 Unique features include new face recognition technology, new video messaging, and interactive missions.
 If an intruder is caught, the next time the player returns to the room they can watch the recorded video of who came in.
-The idea for EyeToy: Operation Spy came from the game EyeToy: Play 2 which also had similar security features.
+The concept for EyeToy: Operation Spy was derived from a game within EyeToy: Play 2, which also had a similar minigame.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.